hyekyunghan/hyekyunghan.github.io/_posts/2021-01-26-review-presentation.markdown

 comments: true
 ---

-## It was the very first presentation on a conference
 ## Received Best Paper Award!!

 ![사진](https://hyekyunghan.github.io/assets/img/me_presenting.png){: width="60%" height="60%"}

+It was the very first presentation I took on a conference.

+It was truly an honor to be accepted and be given a chance to present my work to one of the finest professors of fields of security.